chenyueg/chenyueg.github.io/_pages/about.md

 ### Organizing Committee

-- Publicity chair for DeepCBR at IJCAI 2021
+- Publicity chair of DeepCBR at IJCAI 2021

 ### Journal Review